ropensci/internetarchive/cran-comments.md

-This minor update to the `internetarchive` package fixes a failing test as requested by CRAN maintainers.
+This  update to the `internetarchive` package fixes a failing test as requested by CRAN maintainers.
 The test was failing due to a change at the Internet Archive.

 ## Test environments